simomosi/dynamic-forms/docs/configurations/form-configuration.md

 *required*

 ## `debug`
-A flag to activate the debug mode.
+A flag to activate the debug mode which prints in the console all the rules right before their execution.

 Type: `boolean`.